IrinaJovanovska/esports-tournament-manager/README.md

-🎮 eSports Tournament Manager CRM
+# 🎮 eSports Tournament Manager CRM

-An end-to-end CRM solution for managing eSports tournaments, players, teams, matches, registrations, coaches and player feedback.
+An end-to-end CRM solution for managing eSports tournaments, players, teams, matches, registrations, coaches, and player feedback.

-Built with **Microsoft Power Platform**, combining low-code configuration with custom JavaScript, C# Dataverse Plugins and Power Automate automation.
+Built with **Microsoft Power Platform**, combining low-code configuration with custom JavaScript, C# Dataverse Plugins, and Power Automate automation.

 ---

-📌 Project Overview
+## 📌 Project Overview

 The eSports Tournament Manager is a custom CRM application designed to support the management of eSports tournaments throughout their complete lifecycle.

 The system provides functionality for:

-- Player management
+* Player management
-- Team management
+* Team management
-- Tournament management
+* Tournament management
-- Player registration
+* Player registration
-- Match scheduling and results
+* Match scheduling and results
-- Tournament standings
+* Tournament standings
-- Coach management
+* Coach management
-- Player feedback
+* Player feedback
-- Automated notifications
+* Automated notifications
-- Role-based security
+* Role-based security
-- Automated business logic
+* Automated business logic

-The solution was developed using Microsoft Dataverse as the central data platform and Power Apps as the application layer.
+The solution was developed using **Microsoft Dataverse** as the central data platform and **Power Apps** as the application layer.

 ---

-🔗 Application
+## 🔗 Application

 The solution was developed and tested in a Microsoft Dataverse development environment.